-- The device will be at school on school premises. - The device will be secured with reasonable care against damage and theft (i.e. on the employee's desk, sturdy table, room locked when employee is not there or laptop hidden, etc.) - The device will be used by the employee only, no student use. - The device will be used for Brookside purposes only. - The employee will report device damage to albert.k12itc.com
+- The device will be at school on school premises. - The device will be secured with reasonable care against damage and theft (i.e. on the employee's desk, sturdy table, room locked when employee is not there or laptop hidden, etc.) - The device will be used by the employee only, no student use. - The device will be used for Brookside purposes, in addition to reasonable personal use. - The employee will report device damage to albert.k12itc.com